ChakradharReddyS/rest_api_in_python_with_kafka/README.md

 # rest_api_in_python_with_kafka
-Developed a rest api for e-commerce application that is used for transfer of data from app to database by using Kafka as message queue system
+Developed a REST API for E-Commerce application that is used for data transfer from app to database by using Kafka as message queue system